MontiCore/object-diagram/README.md

     gradle build --refresh-dependencies

-Afterwards, the jars of the CLIs are available in `od/target/libs`.
+Afterwards, the jars of the tools are available in `od/target/libs`.

-## Tutorial: Getting Started Using the OD CLI Tool
+## Tutorial: Getting Started Using the OD Tool

-The previous sections describe how to obtain an executable JAR file (OD CLI tool).
-This section provides a tutorial for using the OD CLI tool.
-The following examples assume that you locally named the CLI tool `OD4ReportCLI`.
-Note that after setting up the CLI in the previous step, you will also find a `OD4DataCLI`.
-The following instruction also hold for this CLI.
+The previous sections describe how to obtain an executable JAR file (OD command line tool).
+This section provides a tutorial for using the OD tool.
+The following examples assume that you locally named the tool `OD4ReportTool`.
+Note that after setting up the tool in the previous step, you will also find a `OD4DataTool`.
+The following instruction also hold for this tool.

 ### Step 1: Laying the basis

-Executing the Jar file without any options prints usage information of the CLI tool to the console:
+Executing the Jar file without any options prints usage information of the tool to the console:

 ```
-java -jar OD4ReportCLI.jar
+java -jar OD4ReportTool.jar
-usage: OD4ReportCLI
+usage: OD4ReportTool
  -c,--coco <arg>            Checks the CoCos for the input ODs.
 Possible
                             arguments are 'intra' and 'all'.
 When
                             given the argument 'intra', only the intra-model